istio/istio.io/content/en/blog/2022/getting-started-gtwapi/index.md

 below, in the `sample` namespace, next the helloworld service itself, on behalf of the application developer.

-Because the Gateway resource is owned by a cluster operator, it can very well be used to provide ingress for more than one team's services, in our case more than just the helloworld service, so we'll set hostname to `*.sample.com` in the Gateway to emphasize this point.
+Because the Gateway resource is owned by a cluster operator, it can very well be used to provide ingress for more than one team's services, in our case more than just the helloworld service.
+To emphasize this point, we've set hostname to `*.sample.com` in the Gateway, allowing routes for multiple subdomains to be attached.

 After applying the Gateway resource, we need to wait for it to be ready before retrieving its external address: